 If you’re a freelancer who utilizes coworking space at places like WeWork, you can earn rewards when you pay your rent with a credit card.

 There’s no specific bonus category for coworking space.
 But depending on your arrangement, you might be able to pre-pay your rent for a few months to hit a bonus spending requirement.

-As an example, if your payment is more than $5,000, you can use the The Enhanced Business Platinum® Card from American Express OPEN to earn 1.5X AMEX Membership Rewards points on the purchase.
+As an example, if your payment is more than $5,000, you can use the The Business Platinum® Card from American Express OPEN to earn 1.5X AMEX Membership Rewards points on the purchase.

 I’d only recommend doing this if you can pay the full balance at the end of the month.
 Because the extra rewards you might earn with a large one-time purchase can be offset by interest charges and fees.